tubery/view-upcoming-games/README.md

 *   Clear all filters button - Not true clear all, ideally remove all checkbox to unchecked, reset to oroginal list without page refresh

+*   Pagination is limited size, due to not figuring out how to style with tailwind, styling li makes pagination unresponsive, howver styling a tag works, but does not make it cohesive

 # View Upcoming Games

 Upcoming games web application is focused on providing accessible information on